-For purposes of the unaudited pro forma financial information, we have assumed that 13,333,333 shares of Class A common stock will be issued by us at a price per share equal to the midpoint of the estimated initial offering price range set forth on the cover of this prospectus, and as a result, immediately following the completion of this offering, the ownership percentage represented by LLC Units not held by us will be 47%, and the net loss attributable to LLC Units not held by us will accordingly represent 47% of our net loss.
-If the underwriters' option to purchase additional shares is exercised in full, the ownership percentage represented by LLC Units not held by us will be 43% and the net loss attributable to LLC Units not held by us will accordingly represent 43% of our net loss.
+The unaudited pro forma financial information reflects the issuance of 10,000,000 shares of Class A common stock that will be issued by us in this offering, and as a result, immediately following the completion of this offering, the ownership percentage represented by LLC Units not held by us will be 52%, and the net loss attributable to LLC Units not held by us will accordingly represent 52% of our net loss.
+If the underwriters' option to purchase additional shares is exercised in full, the ownership percentage represented by LLC Units not held by us will accordingly represent 50% of our net loss.
 The higher percentage of net loss attributable to LLC Units not held by us is due to the recognition of additional current income tax expense after giving effect to the adjustments for the Reorganization Transactions and this offering that is entirely attributable to our interest.